 The New Hampshire Comprehensive Health Care Information System (CHIS) was created by NH state statute to make health care data "available as a resource for insurers, employers, providers, purchasers of health care, and state agencies to continuously review health care utilization, expenditures, and performance in New Hampshire and to enhance the ability of New Hampshire consumers and employers to make informed and cost-effective health care choices."
 The statute also required that the New Hampshire Insurance Department (NHID) and the NH Department of Health and Human Services (NH DHHS) partner on the project.
 The same legislation that created the CHIS also enacted statutes that mandated that health insurance carriers submit their encrypted health care claims data and Health Employer Data and Information Set (HEDIS) data to the state.

 contracted with Milliman in June 2012 to assume maintenance of the CHIS.
 Under the contract, Milliman is acting

-The data collection rule (INS 4000) has been updated and is effective as of 7/8/2015.
-All submissions will need to be sent in the new format, starting 1/1/2016.
-If you were not aware of these changes and/or need further assistance, please email firstname.lastname@example.org.
+The data collection rule (INS 4000) has been updated and is effective as of 1/1/2021.
+All submissions will need to be sent in the new format no later than 2/1/2021.

 Following the decision of the U.S. Supreme Court in Gobeille v.
 Liberty Mutual, NHID has enacted new law relative to data submission by insurers.

 Please click on below links to see the details regarding this new rule and steps needed to comply with the new data submission requirements.

 Please reach out to Jason Aziz, Director of Health Economics, at Jason.J.Aziz@ins.nh.gov for any questions related to data submissions.